Suprnova/Chunithm-Research/Charting.md

 | "CHR" | Measure | Offset | Cell | Width | Unknown |
 | ---- | ---- | ---- | ---- | ---- | ---- |

-* Unknown: Seems to always have a value of "UP" or "CE".
+* Unknown: Seems to always have a value of "UP", "CE", or "DW".

 ### **Hold**